Minnesota Sales Tax Calculator 2026

 The calculator follows a transparent formula chain:

-State Tax = Purchase Amount x State Rate
+State Tax = Taxable Amount x State Rate

-Local Tax = Purchase Amount x Local Rate
+Local Tax = Taxable Amount x Local Rate

-In exempt mode, both rates are set to 0% for comparison planning.
-In taxable and use-tax modes, state rate stays at 6.875% while local rate comes from profile or override.
+In exempt mode, all rates are set to 0% for comparison planning.
+In taxable and use-tax modes, state rate stays at 6.875% while local rate comes from profile or override and special tax comes from the selected taxability profile or custom override.

 If you want to audit the math independently, the Percentage Calculator can verify each rate component quickly.